jdamcd/android-crop/README.md

 }
 ```

-Some options are provided to style the crop screen.
-See example project theme.
+Some attributes are provided to customise of the crop screen.
+See example project [theme](https://github.com/jdamcd/android-crop/blob/master/example/src/main/res/values/theme.xml).

 #### Pick